Nada-Nasser/NLP-AutoComplete-Model/README.md

 ### Installing

 * 1- Make sure all files in the same folder.
-* 2- Run main.py file to run the game using any python IDE.
+* 2- Run main.py file using any python IDE.

 ### 📸 ScreenShots
 <p>